max-mapper/art-of-node/readme.md

 #### Adding dependencies

-A module can list any other modules from NPM or GitHub in the `dependencies` field of `package.json`.
+A module can list any other modules from npm or GitHub in the `dependencies` field of `package.json`.
 To install the `request` module as a new dependency and automatically add it to `package.json` run this from your module root directory:

 ```sh
 npm install --save request